Republicanism in the Netherlands: "It is 2013" movement

 In the run-up to the investiture of Willem-Alexander on 30 April 2013, Utrecht student Joanna suddenly made headlines when she protested with a cardboard sign reading 'Weg met de monarchie.
 Het is 2013' ("Down with the monarchy.
 It is 2013") in the presence of Queen Beatrix, after which she was removed by the police, violating her freedom of expression.
-The incident inspired the foundation of the antimonarchist "It is 2013" movement, that together with the NRG wanted hold playful activities to call for a referendum on the abolition of the monarchy on 30 April.
+The incident inspired the foundation of the anti-monarchist "It is 2013" movement, that together with the NRG wanted hold playful activities to call for a referendum on the abolition of the monarchy on 30 April.
 The police later admitted their mistake, and the soon-to-be-king Willem-Alexander remarked that on the day of his investiture "of course there will be room for dissent.
 There has to be.
 Nothing wrong with that."
 He commented that the police officer who removed Joanna probably made a mistake, but everyone can make mistakes and learn from them.
 Of the six protest locations assigned by the government of Amsterdam, one was used by republicans: the Waterlooplein.
 Joanna and NRG chairman Hans Maessen, who demonstrated individually against the monarchy, were arrested on Dam Square.
 The police later admitted the arrests were a mistake.
 Joanna claimed she had been "silenced".
 Since the investiture, Joanna and the "It is 2013" movement were rarely heard from again.